basicallydan/danhough.com/_posts/2018-09-10-song-of-ur-comment.markdown

 I'd had the idea years ago, inspired by Reddit "novelty" accounts like the famous /u/poem_for_your_sprog and /u/Shitty_Watercolour.
 I'm not a poet, and I'm not that interested in watercolour - but I am a musician and over the past 15 years I've written songs about some _very_ niche topics.
 There were so many interesting stories out there which I could either re-tell or embellish, in order to practice songwriting, or try new styles, or improve my mixing skills, or - if it turned out well - find a bigger audience for my unusual brand of music.

 So, I wanted to give this a go.
 After years of thinking about it, one night on the 8th of July, I jumped onto /r/AskReddit and started looking for interesting stories.
 I started by setting the scene, came up with a simple melody, and then re-told the story that /u/not_todaysatan had told but, basically, with more rhymes.
 It went down well, so I carried on.

+## Favourites, process, and challenges

+On the /r/AskReddit thread, "[What is about to become popular that most people are unaware of?](https://www.reddit.com/r/AskReddit/comments/98r40r/what_is_about_to_become_popular_that_most_people/e4i75ss/)", user /u/NotoriousTNT suggested that pay-to-ride scooters are due a sudden surge in popularity, because they'd seen them show up in their city.
+They gave a sort of... "warning" vibe in their comment.
+I took that idea and transformed it into something more akin to a revolutionary song.

+<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/488036232&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>

+This one was ludicrously fun to do.
+I finished uploading and posting it a few minutes before leaving for a holiday to Eastern Europe, so my final moments in my home in the UK were spent shouting "JOIN THE FLEET!" as loud as I could.
+Pity my poor neighbours.

 On the /r/CasualConversation subreddit, user /u/bmanfromct created a post and told every member of that community, "I really really like it when I smile at a stranger and they smile back."
 As a fan of this phenomenon, I could relate.
 I decided to write a song about it.